May Swenson on the Sad Men Podcast

-I’ve started a new podcast project, telling the stories of how a generation of men and women writers survived the Great Depression.
+I created this podcast, telling the stories of how a generation of men and women writers survived the Great Depression.
+You can download the podcast on iTunes or SoundCloud.

 The Spirit of 1934